 As part of the Yokogawa Group's internal control, Yokogawa's management structure governs the overall business processes, including its relationship with customers and suppliers.
 For the procurement processes in the supply chain, Yokogawa Group's "Group Procurement Code" has been defined based on its Corporate Philosophy and Standards of Business Conduct, to ensure fair and equitable transactions.
 Yokogawa observes the local ordinances of the country and regions with whom we do business, began working on the issue of conflict minerals, and focuses on establishing a supply chain that considers environmental protection.
+In order to efficiently and effectively implement supply chain management of environmental and social issues, we are participating in committees of industry groups such as the Materials Committee of JEITA* and working with other companies.

 The Yokogawa Group Supply Chain CSR Guideline, which is compliant with JEITA, was created and published.
 In addition, Yokogawa's basic procurement policy, which is summarized in three points, is used as a set of principles to guide its every day operations.
 A network of responsible parties of Yokogawa Group's sales and procurement processes was built as a foundation for all supply chain CSR activities.